 The Knot-Tier: "This much I know is true / That God blessed the broken road that led me straight to you."

 This song by the Flatts celebrates the miracle and rarity of true love while also addressing the struggle we endure to find it, looking for that one exact match who will "get" us unconditionally, and how grateful we are when we find the person who can see past our shortcomings and love us anyway.

 The Knot-Tier: "When I said I do, I meant that I will / 'Til the end of all time / Be faithful and true, devoted to you."

 This 1999 duet between Black and his wife rocketed to the top of the country charts with its honest reminder of the eternal strength of marriage vows.
 Through thick and thin, in sickness and in health, the bonds stay strong.

 The Knot-Tier: "As sure as I live, this love that I give / Is gonna be yours until the day that I die."

 A quintessential love-for-the-ages tune, this Travis classic evokes the kind of deep, abiding love our grandparents vowed through hard work, struggle, lean times and happiness.
 The title itself inspires us to have hope that real love between two people can indeed exist -- and thrive -- through the years.

 The Knot-Tier: "I rescued you, you rescued me / And we're right where we should be when we're together."

-Paul Brandt's 1996 hit tells of the all-encompassing love that can keep you safe and warm, answering the deepest doubts in your heart.
+Brandt's 1996 hit tells of the all-encompassing love that can keep you safe and warm, answering the deepest doubts in your heart.
 This country wedding song's chorus, "I will, I am, I can, I have, I do," answers all the questions of what we hope someone will be for us from now until the end of time.
-A true wedding classic summed up in two powerful words.
+It's a true wedding classic summed up in two powerful words.